Does Asbestos Cause Lung Cancer?

 Unless the brittle, easily-broken fibers are disturbed, the mineral is too deep to be a health concern.
 In areas such as California, Virginia, and New Jersey, asbestos-bearing rock is close enough to the surface that construction or demolition projects can disturb the fibers, causing a public health hazard.

-Asbestos is still being found on job sites today.
+Asbestos is still found on sites today.
 In the U.S. alone, an estimated 27 million workers were exposed to aerosolized fibers between 1940 and 1979.
-Jobs with a high risk of exposure to the carcinogen include:
+Jobs with a high risk of asbestos exposure include:

 - Asbestos Manufacturing